 Do you wear skinny jeans, chinos with no socks and a beanie in summer?
-Do you subscribe to counter culture, progressive thinking and appreciate abstract art and indie-rock?
+Do you subscribe to progressive thinking, appreciate abstract art and indie-rock?
 If you’re an intelligent, witty individual with killer taste and a creative mind-set this might be the home you’ve been looking for.

 Why does it seem like every 1960’s house is being marketed as a “mid-century modern” these days?
 But you’re smarter than these so called Realtors, and you know that just because it was built in 1960, does not make it mcm.

 Behold, 3660 Northlake Drive, a REAL mid-century modern split-level with a low-pitch roofline, elongated brick and preserved T&G ceilings that haven’t been painted!
 Pulling into the driveway, your electric car floats into the double carport seamlessly and you realize, this must have been a premium lot when the house was built, back in 1963.
 It’s almost half an acre of totally flat terrain with mature trees and hummingbirds buzzing around the front deck waiting to welcome you home.
 You can already imagine your CB2 Adirondack chairs placed on the front deck with a side table and two frothy PBR’s.